cweijan/vscode-office/README.md

 # Markdown

-This extension will change default markdown editor as stackedit, if you want using vscode editor, insert below json to vscode config.
+This extension will change default markdown editor as hyperMD, if you want using vscode editor, insert below json to vscode config.
 ```json
 "workbench.editorAssociations": [{
 	"viewType": "default",